safl/chplforpyp-docs/docs/source/appendix.rst

     Baby, it's amazing just how wonderful it is
     That the things we like to do are just the same

-    Everyone's an iterator, baby, that's the truth (yes, the truth) Making loops with you is such a thrill
+    Everyone's an iterator, that's the truth (yes, the truth) Making loops with you is such a thrill
-    Everyone's an iterator, baby, that's no lie (yes, no lie) You never fail to satisfy (satisfy)
+    Everyone's an iterator, that's no lie (yes, no lie) You never fail to satisfy (satisfy)

     [Instrumental]

     Let's do it again

-    Everyone's an iterator, baby, that's the truth (yes, the truth) Making loops with you is such a thrill
+    Everyone's an iterator, that's the truth (yes, the truth) Making loops with you is such a thrill
-    Everyone's an iterator, baby, that's no lie (yes, no lie) You never fail to satisfy (satisfy)
+    Everyone's an iterator, that's no lie (yes, no lie) You never fail to satisfy (satisfy)

     Oh, baby